virtual-labs/engineers-forum/.github/ISSUE_TEMPLATE/lab-experiment-s-hosting-request.md

 1. **Hosting Unit**: <!-- repositories must be public -->
 | No.| Experiment Name | Experiment repository URL | Branch/Tag |
 2. **GitHub Handle**:<!--GitHub handle of the developer -->
-3. **Virtual Lab Phase**:<!--Please type 2 if the lab was developed during Virtual Labs Phase 2 OR type 3 if the lab was developed during Virtual Labs Phase 3 -->
+3. **Virtual Lab Phase**:<!--Please type 2 if the lab was developed during Virtual Labs Phase 2 OR type 3/Ext 3 if the lab was developed during Virtual Labs Phase 3 / Extended Phase 3 -->
 4. **Existing Hosted URL**:<!--Please provide the hosted URL link if it is an existing hosted Phase 2 Lab -->
-5. **Approved Proposal**:<!--Please attach the PDF of the Approved Proposal to this issue for a Phase 3 and beyond Lab -->
+5. **Approved Proposal & Hosting Approval Mail**:<!--Please attach the PDF of the Approved Proposal and Approved for Hosting mail from IITD to this issue for a Phase 3 and beyond Lab -->